 Lieutenant Ed Jochum

 The mission of the Marine Division is to provide a safe and enjoyable boating environment on the waterways of Bonner County.
-The means to accomplish this is through a balanced approach of law enforcement and boater safety education.
+This is accomplished through a balanced approach of law enforcement and boater safety education.

 In 2014, over 12,000 registered boats listed Bonner County as their primary or secondary destinations.
 Local waterways also host a huge influx of summertime visitors from surrounding states and Canada.